 How Soon Can I Return to My Normal Activities?

-Most patients return to normal activities (including driving and working) within 24 hours of having LASIK, although we recommend you take a long nap immediately following your procedure.
+Most patients return to normal activities (including driving and working) the next day, although we recommend you take a long nap immediately following your procedure.
 You should avoid certain activities (swimming, vigorous workouts, rubbing your eyes) for a period of time after the surgery.

 Many patients report greatly improved vision as soon as they sit up after the procedure, with many more seeing significant improvement by their first follow-up visit.
 We schedule regular follow-up visits after the surgery to ensure your eyes are healing properly.